brahn311/hello-world/courses/responsive_web_design/02_basic_css/basic_css.md

 # Introduction to Basic CSS
+CSS, or Cascading Style Sheets, tell the browser how to display the text and other content that you write in HTML.
+With CSS, you can control the color, font, size, spacing, and many other aspects of HTML elements.

+Now that you've described the structure of your cat photo app, give it some style with CSS.

+### Courses:
 - Introduction to Basic CSS
 - Change the Color of Text
 - Use CSS Selectors to Style Elements